RumosZin/capstone_cheerup_toothbrushing/README.md

 (samsung android phone's setting link)

 Step 3.
-Go to 'developer's mode' and turn on 'USB debugging' > Okay button > Accept button
+Go to 'developer's mode' and turn on 'USB debugging' > Okay button > Accept button.

 Step 4.
 Check your running device on android studio and Click the run button(or Shift + F10).